rajnish42413/rajnish42413/README.md

 - 🤔 &nbsp; I am a Full-stack Mobile and Web Developer
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🤔 &nbsp; I’m currently learning Flutter and MicroServices .
+- 🎓 &nbsp; I’m currently learning Flutter and MicroServices .
+- 🎓 &nbsp; Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.

 <h3> 🛠 &nbsp;Tech Stack</h3>